Stunning Reyna goal earns Dortmund draw at Frankfurt

 Eintracht, without a win in eight games in all competitions, are eighth with 13 points.

+"In the end, we can be satisfied," said Dortmund coach Lucien Favre.

+"We always want to win but it wasn't a good first-half performance.
+The second half was better, with more intensity and movement, we just needed that little bit more to win......I'm always okay with a point."

-The home side made an impressive start and had already gone close twice before Martin Hinteregger released Kamada and the Japanese forward controlled the ball with his first touch and beat goalkeeper Roman Buerki with a deft finish.
+The home side made an impressive start and had gone close on two occasions before Martin Hinteregger released Kamada and the Japanese forward controlled the ball with his first touch and beat goalkeeper Roman Buerki with a deft finish.

 After Jadon Sancho twice went close for Dortmund, Frankfurt should have gone further ahead when the ball fell to Aymen Barkok but he fired wildly over the bar from close range.